Medigap Plan Benefits Chart

 Medicare Supplement insurance, also known as Medigap insurance, may help cover your Original Medicare (Part A and Part B) out-of-pocket costs, such as deductibles and coinsurance.
 In most states, there are 10 standardized Medigap plans, each with a letter designation (Medigap Plan A, Medigap Plan B, and so on).
 Massachusetts, Wisconsin, and Minnesota have their own standardized plans not covered in this article.

-Each lettered plan offers the same benefits no matter where you buy the plan (although prices and availability may vary).
-For example, a Medigap Plan M in Texas has the same benefits as a Medigap Plan M in Colorado.
+Each lettered plan offers the same basic benefits no matter where you buy the plan (although prices and availability may vary).
+For example, a Medigap Plan M in Texas has the same basic benefits as a Medigap Plan M in Colorado.
 But the different lettered plans cover different portions of Original Medicare costs, as you can see in the following chart.
 Also, please note that some companies may offer additional innovative benefits.

 Please note that Medigap plans are different from the “parts” of Medicare.
 That is, Medicare Part A, Part B, Part C, and Part D are not the same as Medigap Plan A, Medigap Plan B, Medigap Plan C, and Medigap Plan D.